Click Here

 1. The ability to appreciate the years of energy and effort that went into any masterful performance.

-2. The awareness of your current standing and the path to mastery in any given field.
+2. The awareness of your current standing and your path to mastery in any given field.

 The Paradox of Effort